 The men blinked in surprise at the sight, taking a few careful steps back.
 The child wasn't all that much bigger than the sword, but the way he held it said clearly enough that he was ready to use it.

 "Whoa," Jotaro said, raising his hands in front of him.
 "Easy, kid.
 We're not going to hurt you, we just wanted to stay here the night-"

 "I'm sorry," the boy said, words polite, but teeth bared.
 "But you can't come in.
 Please leave."

-The boy growled and charged at them, swinging the sword before him.
+The boy growled and charged at them, swinging the sword.

-The two young men didn't see the rurouni's weapon beyond the fact that it was steel and in the hands of an angry boy.
-They ran quickly back toward the river, where the boy stopped chasing them, still growling and knuckles white where they gripped the hilt.
+The two young men didn't see the rurouni's weapon beyond the fact that it was steel and in the hands of an angry child.
+They ran quickly back toward the river, where the boy stopped chasing them, still growling and knuckles white where he gripped the hilt.

 The kid turned and darted back to the hut, where he stood guard, glowering at them as they walked away.

 Gorogoro fumed for a while and then turned back, thoughtfully.
 They had put some distance between themselves and the fisherman's hut and saw the boy no longer stood by the door, presumably having gone back inside.
 "What the hell was his problem?"

 Gorogoro stopped walking.
 "That kid...he had red hair."